EchoLeague/Echo-League-Rules/ELS3.md

 1. In order to be able to participate in this tournament, you must be adhere to all of the following requirements:
     1. You must have at least a publicly visible Solo and/or Party MMR at time of registration, even if not calibrated
-    2. Your Solo MMR must not exceed 5100 MMR at time of registration.
+    2. Your Solo MMR must be calibrated, and must not exceed 5100 MMR at time of registration.
 Party MMR cannot exceed 5350 MMR.
+        1. Solo Requirement can be bypassed is Party MMR is above 3750 MMR
     3. You must have a "Prime" Dota 2 account (must have a phone number tied to the account, and be allowed to play ranked queue)
-    4. Your match history and MMR must be displayed at all times on all of the following;
+    4. Your match history and MMR must be displayed at all times on all of the following:
         1. Dota Client.
         2. Dotabuff/OpenDota.
 2. Falsifying any registration data to bypass the tournament requirements will result in an immediate ban from the tournament.